tylerjkline/Leadership-Schedule/README.md

 The script runs automatically on edits and displays results in cell `B15`.

 # Version History for Conflict Detection Script

 ## Version 1.0 - Basic checking features
-- Ability to read employee shifts from cells.
-- Basic checks for missing schedules (closers, openers, mid shifts).
-- Outputs a warning message in B15 of each sheet.
+The script could read employee shifts from designated cells and perform basic checks for missing schedules like openers, closers, and mid-shifts.
+It summarized these issues with a warning message in cell B15 of each sheet.

-## Version 1.1 - Added logging and debug sheet
+### Version 1.1 - Shift pattern recognition and scheduling improvements
-- Introduced debug mode with detailed logging of all conflict checks.
-- Added a new "Debug" sheet to track all actions and reasons behind conflict detections.
-- Debug log includes the exact employee being checked and the reason for conflicts (like insufficient hours between shifts).
+This update added the ability to recognize common shift patterns (e.g., 7a-6p, 8a-7p, 9a-8p) and improved detection for missing openers and closers.
+It also began skipping conflict checks for employees marked as "OFF" or "PTO."

-## Version 1.2 - Conflict thresholds and time calculations
+### Version 1.2 - Time calculation and conflict thresholds
-- Added logic to calculate the number of hours between shifts.
-- Implemented a threshold (e.g., 12 hours) to flag shifts that occur too soon after a closing shift.
+This version introduced logic to calculate hours between consecutive shifts, with a threshold (e.g., 12 hours) to detect and flag shifts occurring too soon after a closing shift.
-- Introduced functions for parsing shifts into 24-hour time for accurate time comparisons.

-## Version 1.3 - Shift pattern improvements
-- Recognized common shift patterns such as mid shifts (7a-6p, 8a-7p, 9a-8p).
-- Improved detection logic to ensure accurate checks for closers and openers by time.
-- Skipped conflict detection if the employee has "OFF" or "PTO" as their shift.

-## Version 1.4 - Date handling improvement
+### Version 1.3 - Date handling improvements
-- Added parsing of the date from cells in row 4 (B4, C4, etc.).
-- Incorporated logic to display both the day of the week and the date for conflict messages.
+Improved the handling of dates by parsing them from row 4 of the sheet and displaying both the day of the week and the date in conflict messages.
+This update also included fixes for minor timezone issues.
-- Fixed minor timezone issues by ensuring dates are processed correctly with Utilities.formatDate.

-## Version 1.5 - Refined display messages and logging
+### Version 1.4 - Message refinement and display enhancements
-- Changed messages in B15 to remove dates, only displaying weekdays (e.g., "No mid shift on Monday").
+Refined conflict messages by removing dates from the user-facing output, instead displaying only the day of the week (e.g., "No mid shift on Monday").
+Debug logging continued to include full details with both day and date.
-- Debug log continued to display full details, including the date (e.g., "Monday 10/6").
-- Improved readability of warning and conflict messages.

-## Version 1.6 - Bug fixes for day/date alignment
-- Corrected a bug where the displayed date in the sheet was off by one day.
-- Ensured that the correct weekday is displayed with each warning (e.g., "Monday 10/14" rather than "Monday 10/13").

-## Version 1.7 - Final adjustments for date parsing and timezone issues
-- Fixed issues with date parsing, ensuring the script does not misinterpret the date and shows accurate weekdays.
-- Kept debug information consistent while ensuring that displayed messages in the sheet only show relevant warnings (without the date).

 ---

-## Version 2.0 - Dynamic employee name fetching and conflict detection refinements
+## Version 2.0 - Major update: dynamic employee management, conflict detection, and debug overhaul

-- Replaced hardcoded employee names with dynamic fetching from cells A6, A8, A10, and A12.
-- Allowed employee names to be changed directly in the sheet without updating the script.
+### Dynamic Employee Handling
+Introduced dynamic fetching of employee names from cells `A6`, `A8`, `A10`, and `A12`.
+This eliminates the need for hardcoding employee names into the script and allows for easier adjustments to employee rosters without modifying the code.

+### Enhanced Conflict Detection
+New logic for detecting shift conflicts, including:
-- Added detection for **CRITICAL** conflicts when an employee closes at 10p and then opens at 6a the next day.
+- **CRITICAL conflicts**: Flagged when an employee closes at 10pm and opens the next day at 6am.
-- Added **Caution** warnings for employees closing at 10p and starting at 7a or 8a the next day.
+- **Caution conflicts**: Flagged when an employee closes at 10pm and starts the next day at 7am or 8am.
+These new detection rules help prevent scheduling issues and reduce manual effort by automatically identifying potential problems based on shift patterns.

+### Multi-level Conflict Prioritization
+The script now organizes conflict messages into **priority tiers**.
+CRITICAL issues are displayed at the top, followed by Caution warnings, ensuring that the most important scheduling conflicts are highlighted for immediate attention.

+### Debug Overhaul
+The debug system was significantly overhauled to include detailed tracking of every check performed by the script.
+Logs now capture not only the presence of scheduling conflicts but also the reasons behind them.
+The debug sheet logs the exact employee, day, shift, and the reason for conflicts, such as insufficient hours between shifts.
+This provides much clearer visibility into the inner workings of the conflict checks and makes troubleshooting easier.

-### Version 2.0a - Consolidated mid-shift warnings
+### Consolidated Shift Warnings
-- Consolidated mid-shift warnings into a single line (e.g., "Caution | No mid shift scheduled on Monday, Wednesday, Friday") to avoid listing each day separately.
+Warnings for missing openers, closers, and mid-shifts are now consolidated into single lines for each type, such as "Opener needed on Monday, Tuesday."
+This makes the output cleaner and easier to interpret, reducing the clutter from individual warnings for each day.

+---

-### Version 2.0b - Better time formatting and consolidation of opener/closer warnings
+### Version 2.0a - Improved time formatting and conflict messages
-- Improved readability of shift time warnings by converting shift times like "8a-7p" to human-readable formats like "8am after closing on Monday".
+Improved readability of shift time warnings by converting time ranges like "8a-7p" into human-readable formats (e.g., "8am after closing on Monday").
+Also ensured clearer conflict messaging for early shift starts after late closings.

+### Version 2.0b - Consolidated opener/closer warnings
-- Consolidated opener and closer warnings into two lines: "Opener needed on [days]" and "Closer needed on [days]".
+Consolidated opener and closer warnings into two lines: "Opener needed on [days]" and "Closer needed on [days]," simplifying the display of missing shifts while keeping CRITICAL warnings at the top, followed by Caution warnings with an empty line between.

 - Ensured that **CRITICAL** warnings appear at the top, followed by an empty line, and then **Caution** warnings.